Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Making change management more effective

 It’s clear that change is complex and there isn’t a single solution to managing it.
 However, a number of key areas of focus emerge.
 Our transformational change research, in collaboration with the University of Bath, identifies ten techniques, across three themes, which can be applied to a variety of change management scenarios to enhance the effectiveness of change programmes.
+However, whilst these areas should always be considered, the pace of change sometimes dictates the need for a more rapid response.
+In these situations, the areas below that touch on communication and voice are, arguably, the most important to ensure the best possible result in difficult circumstances.

 Designing the transformation